CP1401/Practicals/prac_01/README.md

 However, you don't want to _run_ the old programs as well as the new one, so you can "comment out" the previous program code.
 To do this, select the lines of code (doesn't need to be exact characters, just any part of the right lines) and press `Ctrl+/` (Windows) or `Cmd+/` (Mac).

-## 2. Miles to Kilometres
+## 2. Kilometres to Miles

 Joseph has recently moved to Australia from the United States.
 He understands that distances are given in kilometres rather than the miles he is used to.
-Create a program that will request a distance in kilometres and output the same distance in miles.
+Create a program that will request (input) a distance in kilometres and output that distance in miles.

 - 1 mile = 1.60934 kilometres
 - 1 kilometre = 0.621371 miles